SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Security_NATS.md

    > [!NOTE]
    > The `ca_file` property is only required when self-signed certificates are used.

-1. Stop your NATS service.
+1. Stop your NATS service, by navigating to the Services tab within your Task Manager.

-1. Stop your NAS service.
+1. Stop your NAS service, through the same Services tab in your Task Manager.

-1. Start your NATS service, which should automatically start the NAS service.
+1. Start your NATS service, which should automatically trigger the start of the NAS service.
+Access the Services tab within your Task Manager for seamless execution.

 1. Verify whether TLS encryption is enabled: